aws-samples/container-design-decisions/ADR-Templates/Providing-Sensitive-Data-To-Containers.md

 ## Considered Options

-**Option 1:**  Use Kubernetes CSI driver to load data from Secret Store
+**Option 1:**  Use Kubernetes CSI driver to load data from sensitive data Store

-**Option 2:**  Encrypt and Store secrets in Git and load and decrypt them via Kubernetes controller such as SealedSecrets
+**Option 2:**  Encrypt and Store sensitive data in Git and load and decrypt them via Kubernetes controller such as SealedSecrets

 **Option 3:**  Application to load sensitive data from external store directly

 **Option 4:** Use vendor/OSS provided tool like sidecar to load sensitive information such as HAshiCorp and/or External Secrets Operator

 **Option 5:** Use Kubernetes native Secrets

 Let's look into details of these options.

-### Option 1: Use Kubernetes CSI driver to load data from Secret Store
+### Option 1: Use Kubernetes CSI driver to load data from sensitive data Store

 Store sensitive data in an external store such as AWS Secrets Manager.
 So your sensitive data is outside your Kubernetes cluster.